-If you are facing a separation or divorce, and you and your spouse are not able to come to an agreement, there are a number of ways that you might reach an agreement.
-To discuss the different options available and what may be right for you, please contact my office.
+If you are facing a separation or divorce, and you and your spouse are not able to come to an agreement, there are a number of ways that you might reach a resolution.

 If you cannot come to an agreement on your own, you and your spouse may each retain a lawyer to represent you in negotiations.
 Your lawyers will exchange written proposals and you might attend "four way meetings" where you, your spouse, and your lawyers all attend to discuss resolution options.
 Once you have come to an agreement, your lawyers will prepare a Separation Agreement that incorporates the terms.